mrsqueeze/spark-hash/README.md

 - *minClusterSize* - a post processing filter function that excludes clusters below a threshold.

+- *repeatedItems* - optional boolean value to indicate whether there are repeated items in each set and you want to use [multisets](https://en.wikipedia.org/wiki/Multiset) for computing Jaccard similarity.
+Defaults to false.
+Note that, when using bag semantics/multisets, the maximum possible similarity value for any two sets is 0.5 rather than 1.
+See [Mining of Massive Datasets](http://mmds.org/) chapter 3 pgs.
+76-77 for more details.

 There are two ways to execute LSH.
 The first being a driver class that is submitted to a spark cluster (can be a single machine running in local mode).
 The second is using spark's REPL.
 The later is useful for parameter tuning.